British Overseas Airways Corporation: Other BOAC companies

-BOAC Associated Companies
+BOAC Associated Companies Limited

-BOAC held shareholdings in a number of other airlines operating in several parts of the British Commonwealth through a subsidiary, BOAC Associated Companies.
+BOAC held both formal and informal interests in a number of associated enterprises operating in several parts of the British Commonwealth.
+In 1957, these associated organisations were brought under a subsidiary company called BOAC Associated Companies Limited.
 These included Aden Airways, Bahamas Airways, Fiji Airways, Ghana Airways, Gulf Aviation and Nigeria Airways.
-In the late 1950s BOAC Associated Companies was declared to have holdings in eighteen companies.
+By 1960, BOAC Associated Companies Limited was declared to have holdings in eighteen companies.

 BOAC-Cunard Ltd

 In 1962, BOAC and Cunard formed BOAC-Cunard Ltd to operate scheduled services to North America, the Caribbean and South America.
 BOAC provided 70% of the new company's capital and eight Boeing 707s.
 The independent Cunard Eagle Airways, of which Cunard held a 60% shareholding, provided two more 707s.

 BOAC-Cunard leased any spare capacity to BOAC which could use it to supplement the main BOAC fleet at peak demand, and in a reciprocal arrangement BOAC would provide capacity to BOAC-Cunard on some operations when it had a shortfall.

 The effect of this arrangement was to remove competition on western routes.
 The operation was dissolved in 1966.